What are ants?

 Repair leaky pipes and fixtures.

-Use dehumidifiers to dry out basements and keep moisture level low in your home.
+Use dehumidifiers to dry out basements and keep moisture levels low in your home.

 Remove any water-damaged structural wood or insulation from your home.